fabri1983/titan256c/README.md

 ### TODO:
+- Fix fall and bounce effect wrong set of palettes.
+- Fix correct location for color ramp color effect on text while falling and bouncing.
 - Approches B and C likely have room to update text ramp color in every scanline.
 - Fix black BG color lines over text in approaches B and C.
 - Add DMA command buffering as Steph does.
 See dma.c.